IDSIA/sacred/docs/observers.rst

    relevant information there.
  * The :ref:`s3_observer` stores run information in an AWS S3 bucket, within a given prefix/directory
+ * The :ref:`gcs_observer` stores run information in a provided Google Cloud Storage bucket, within a given prefix/directory
  * The :ref:`queue_observer` can be used to wrap any of the above observers.
    It will put the processing of observed events on a fault-tolerant queue in a background process.
 This is useful for observers that rely